Objectives of the Registration, Exhibition and Challenge:

 • The CEC opens 480 Registration, Exhibition and Challenge Centers in all localities, where the (First Phase) of the Local Elections will be held.

 • Registration, Exhibition and Challenge Centers shall open from 8 am until 3pm.

 • Observers and Journalists, who are holding CEC issued accreditation cards, have the right to be present at any of the centers to observe and cover the Electoral process without interfering in it.

-• The Accreditation cards issued by the CEC to local and international observers and journalists during the (First Phase) of 2021 Local Elections will remain valid for the (Second Phase).
-Additionally, the accreditation process will be available again for any new Observers or journalists.
+• The Accreditation cards issued by the CEC to local and international observers and journalists during the 2021 postponed General Elections will remain valid for the 2021 local council elections.
+As well as opening the accreditation process for any new Observers or journalists.

 List for Registration, Exhibition and Challenge Centers